 - The content validity cannot be assessed numerically.

-In our opinion, most bespoke personality test designs are founded on a realiostic model.
+In our opinion, most bespoke personality test designs are founded on a realistic model.

 - A solid foundation model then allows key psychological concepts to be translated into test items.